-Add Characters and Button Set
+Add Characters and Button Sets

 Now, because you’ll want the character you selected to show up later in the course, copy one of the characters you just inserted onto a few of your content slides.

-Back on the slide where learners select their character, select both of your characters to create a button set.
+Next, back on the slide where learners choose their character, select both of your characters to create a button set.

 Add Variables and Triggers

 The next step is to add triggers to the Select button.
-The first trigger adjusts the number variable and makes it equal to 1 if the female avatar is selected when the Select button is clicked.
+The first trigger adjusts the number variable and makes it equal to 1 if the male avatar is selected when the Select button is clicked.

 To save yourself time, copy and paste the first trigger.
 Then you can simply update the value to 2 and the selected character to the female avatar.

 The last thing you need to do is add triggers on the content slides that display the appropriate avatar.
-Add a slide trigger that will show the female state on the character if the variable is equal to 1, then add a second trigger that will show the male state on the character if the variable is equal to 2.
+Add a slide trigger that will show the male state on the character if the variable is equal to 1.

 And there you have it—a quick and easy way to easily use a single variable, states, and triggers to control a learner’s avatar in a Storyline course.